-KEYENCE defines and shares a set of substances in addition to the chemical substances, which are regulated by Restriction of Hazardous Substances Directive (RoHS) in the European Union.
+KEYENCE defines and shares a set of restricted substances in addition to the chemical substances that are regulated by the RoHS Directive and the REACH regulation in the European Union.
 KEYENCE promotes Green Procurement of the components and materials that we use in our products.
-KEYENCE is actively engaged in efforts to abide by all regulation set against using harmful chemical substances in our products.
+KEYENCE is actively engaged in efforts to abide by all regulations set against using harmful chemical substances in our products.

 KEYENCE contributes to a green initiative through the use of our products.

-We are eliminating hazardous substances from our products and switching over to products that comply with the RoHS Directive.
+KEYENCE is eliminating hazardous substances (such as heavy metals) from our products in order to contribute to the protection of human health and global environmental recovery.
+KEYENCE is switching over to products that comply with the RoHS Directive.